pddenhar/pddenhar.github.io/_posts/2018-06-13-volvo-240-windshield.md

 ![1989 Volvo 240]({{ site.url }}/images/volvo_windshield/2018-01-07 16.30.16.jpg)

-Rather than try to bodge some silicon sealant into the leaky areas and buy myself another couple of years, I chose to fully remove the windshield and re-glue it with urethane, replacing the chrome trim strip and clips with more modern rubber trim and the same time.
+Rather than try to bodge some silicon sealant into the leaky areas and buy myself another couple of years, I chose to fully remove the windshield and re-glue it with urethane, replacing the chrome trim strip and clips with more modern rubber trim at the same time.

 Using a piece of braided steel wire and two dowels as handles, I sawed through the existing urethane after poking a hole with a exacto knife to feed the wire through.
 What was waiting for me underneath was not pretty.